 I know, it’s bad enough when a native says anything negative about the good ole U.S. of A., but when an immigrant criticizes America … oh boy, that’s a big no-no!
-I’m a Dutch immigrant, and on this blog I’ll be talking about fascism in America!
+I’m a Dutch immigrant, and on this blog I talk about fascism in America!
 So I’m sure I’ll get lots of comments telling me to go back to where I came from if I don’t like it here.
 Like every other immigrant, I’ve heard and read it a thousand times.
-I’ve paid taxes here for twenty-four years now — I’m invested.
+I’ve paid taxes here for twenty-five years now — I’m invested.

 Many fascist elements are deeply rooted in American history, a history which your kids aren’t adequately taught.
 As a result you have–for instance–white Americans asking in all seriousness, “What did we ever do, after slavery was abolished, to hold black folks back?”

 I deliberated between using ‘fascism’ or ‘authoritarianism’ in the subtitle of this page.
 Fascism might come across as too strong for some folks, and much of what I discuss here does also fall under authoritarianism… But the time for walking on eggshells has passed, both in politics and in my personal life.

 So forget the eggshells.

 If the term “fascism” is too strong for you, you’re probably already logging out anyway.
 See you later, maybe.
 To the rest: let’s go.

 In my posts I explore various topics that are related — sometimes (seemingly) remotely — to fascism.
 And I really do mean explore.
 It usually starts with me beginning a post, thinking I know things, and invariably, while writing — and researching — I find out I didn’t know the half of it, and I learn about people and events I had no idea about.

 I plan to bring it all together in a book eventually, but since the topic is so vast, this might take a while.
 I look forward to some interesting discussions and insights!